whacked/cow/vibe benchmarking json schemaa validators.md

 | valid   | jv                    | 681.2    | 168.91 | 31.96  | 924.05  |
 | invalid | jv                    | 670.93   | 242    | 19.75  | 898.57  |

 Across all tools, the average invalid time is less than the average valid time, but the difference is not statistically significant.
-This is not suprising if we expect the validators to validate every item in the array, even if the first element is invalid.
+This is not surprising if we expect the validators to validate every item in the array, even if the first element is invalid.

 ## the non-Python validators